 MDS-PAS Visiting Trainee Grant Host Sites

 To view a listing of PAS Visiting Trainee Grant Programs available, click here.
 (Please note, this list is not comprehensive and applicants may apply to programs outside of this list.)

 Applications are open to residents, fellows and those trained in a recognized neurology training program, or recent graduates from such a program who have returned to practice in their home site within five years of completing training.
 Status must be certified in writing by the applicant's employer or past supervisor.

 Applicants must reside in a MDS-PAS country and be members of the MDS.
-To view a list of the MDS-PAS countries, visit the Pan American Section website.
+Click here to view a list of MDS-PAS member countries.
 To find out more about MDS membership, visit the MDS Membership website.